feature-flow/twotieredkanban/README.rst

-In your Asana setupm you must define the tags: analysis, devready (ready for development), development, demo, deploy, deployed, ready, doing, nr (needs review), review, and done.
+In your Asana setupm you must define the tags: analysis, devready (ready for development), development, demo, deploy, deployed, ready, doing, nr (needs review), review, done, and blocked.
 These represent the various states on the board.

 You can drag releases and tags around to represent progress.